If you don’t live in Nevada, or do business in Nevada, please see Why You Shouldn’t Form an LLC in Nevada.

-Click the “Start” button to begin your Nevada LLC filing.
+Then click the “Start” button to begin your Nevada LLC filing.

-Note: Although it looks like you’ll be only filing your Articles of Organization by clicking “Start”, you’ll actually be completing the Articles of Organization, Initial List, and State Business License (they are all grouped together).
+Note: Although it looks like you’ll be filing just your Articles of Organization by clicking “Start“, you’ll actually be completing the Articles of Organization, Initial List, and State Business License (they are all grouped together).

 Step 1: Name of Nevada LLC

 Prior LLC University® lesson: Did you search your LLC name to see if it’s available?
-Make sure you read our Nevada LLC name search lesson before proceeding.
+Make sure you read our Nevada LLC Name Search lesson before proceeding.